EclipseFdn/gerrit-eca-plugin/README.md

 gerrit-eca-plugin
 =================

+---
+**NOTE**

+This project was migrated to [Eclipse Gitlab](https://gitlab.eclipse.org/eclipsefdn/it/webdev/gerrit-eca-plugin) on October 14, 2021.

+---

 A Gerrit plugin for controlling pushes to eclipse.org repositories.

 Provides an implementation of [Gerrit](https://code.google.com/p/gerrit/) 3.2's CommitValidationListener interface that imposes the following restrictions: